 I was really struck by the availability of fresh European style bread in Cambodia and Laos.
 It was very welcome indeed after spending the previous three months in India.
-India has some of the best vegetarian food in the world.
-As for breads, India has plenty of flatbread but I was definitely missing crusty white bread.
+While India has some of the best vegetarian food in the world, and has plenty of delicious flatbreads, I was definitely missing crusty white bread.

 Wondering how the baguette became popular in Vietnam and south east Asia?
 Well, it's because the country was part of a colony called French Indochina from 1887 to 1954.

 Banh mi, or bánh mì, is a Vietnamese sandwich, made with a baguette.
 Fillings include meat, pickled vegetables and plenty of chilli.
 Veggie versions, made with tofu, are common.

 Being packed full of colour, banh mi is a visually stunning sandwich.

 And its taste is pretty stunning as well.
 If you haven't tried one before then you're in for a treat because it is delicious!